Metadata Tables¶

 Git SHA of the pg2iceberg binary |

-One row per checkpoint save.
+One row per (marker_uuid, table) pair, written when blue-green marker mode is enabled.
 Partitioned by day(ts).

 | Column | Type | Description |